Health care service concerns

 Contact Alberta Health for any matter related to Alberta’s health system.

 6. Ambulance services

 For questions or concerns about care received in an ambulance, you should first discuss it with the ambulance operator.
 The next step is to contact Alberta Health Services EMS, which is responsible for the ambulance program.
 You may also contact the Registrar responsible for licensing ambulance operators.

 - If you have concerns about billing by an ambulance operator, contact Alberta Health Services.

-For questions or concerns about care, treatment and/or standards of accommodation received by a patient in a hospital or resident in a nursing home, contact the Alberta Health Facilities Review Committee.
+For questions or concerns about care, treatment and/or standards of accommodation received by a patient in a hospital or resident in a nursing home, contact Alberta Health Services.

 For questions or concerns about communicable diseases, public health emergencies, environmental health or anything related to public health, contact the Medical Officer of Health.

 If you have a question or concern about a decision or order by Alberta Health Services, Medical Officer of Health or public health inspector under the Public Health Act or its regulations, contact the Public Health Appeal Board at 780-427-2813 or email firstname.lastname@example.org.

 For questions or concerns about accessing or correcting health information or personal information held by a caregiver or organization in Alberta’s health system, contact the Office of the Information and Privacy Commissioner.
 You may also contact the Commissioner for concerns about inappropriate collection, use and disclosure or management of health or personal information.